knative/test-infra/guides/prow_setup.md

 ## Modify Prow cluster configs

-Prow is a collection of microservices that are deployed on a Kubernetes cluster,
-and all the Kubernetes resource files (except secrets) are under [config/prow/cluster](../config/prow/cluster).
+Prow is a collection of microservices that are deployed on a Kubernetes cluster, and all the Kubernetes object YAML files (except secrets) are under [config/prow/cluster](../config/prow/cluster).

 To make changes to Prow cluster configs, please follow the staging process: